Navigation » List of Schools » Prince George Community College » Philosophy » Philosophy 1330 – Ethics » Summer 2021 » Quiz 2

 B rare but should always be resolved in favor of morality.

-C impossible.
+C widespread.

 D rare but should always be resolved in favor of self-interest.